shikha1111/Capstone-Project-on-MS-Excel/README.md

 Late-night orders face delays and require optimization.

 ## 🛠️ Tools and Technologies Used
-Microsoft Excel: For calculations and visualizations.
+* Microsoft Excel: For calculations and visualizations.
-Microsoft Word: For creating the report document.
+* Microsoft Word: For creating the report document.
-Video Editing Tools: To create a professional presentation.
+* Video Editing Tools: To create a professional presentation.

 ## 📌 Key Guidelines Followed
 Created a separate sheet in the Excel workbook for each analysis.
 Used proper formatting, charts, and tables for clarity.
 Ensured professional conduct during the video presentation.
 Maintained a conversational tone in the video to engage stakeholders.

-## 📈 Future Enhancements
-Automate data processing and visualization using Python or Power BI.
-Add predictive modeling to forecast order trends and delivery times.
-Expand analysis to include seasonal variations and customer demographics.

 ## 📝 License
 This project is licensed under the MIT License.